TykTechnologies/tyk-docs/tyk-docs/content/plugins.md

 ## Deployment

 Plugins for an API are deployed as source code with an accompanying configuration file, *manifest.json*.
-Plugins can be deployed:
+This deployment artefact can be deployed:

 - **Locally**: Source code and configuration is located in the Tyk Gateway file system.
 The configuration references the source code file for each type of plugin.
 - **Remotely**: Source code and configuration is bundled into a zip file and uploaded to an external remote web server.
 Tyk Gateway then downloads, caches, extracts and executes plugin bundles from this web server for your organisation's APIs.
 In this scenario the plugins for an API are configured with the name of the zip file bundle that should be downloaded from the remote web server.
-The
+Please consult [plugin bundles]({{< ref "/plugins/how-to-serve-plugins/plugin-bundles" >}}).

+---

 ## Configuration